-Table 18 through Table 20 contain cradle-to-grave results for 1m2 of flooring over the 75-year building estimated service life.
+Impact assessment and other results are shown for a cradle-to-grave system boundary.
 Modules B1, B3, B5, B6, and B7 are not associated with any impact and are therefore declared as zero.
 Furthermore, module C1 is likewise not associated with any impact as the floor is manually deconstructed.
 In interest of space and table readability, these modules are not included in the results below.
-To calculate cradle-to-grave impact over a shorter timeframe, sum all modules, divide that number by 75 years, and multiply by the life expectancy of the flooring in a specific project.